Linnore/STA4020-Projecto/README.md

 git clone https://github.com/Linnore/STA4020-Projecto.git

 ## Pipeline
-1. First model, the fixed bayes estimate model is in `bayes_portfolio.ipynb` - model A
+1. First model, the fixed bayes estimate model is in `1_bayes_portfolio.ipynb` - model A

-2. Second model, the time-variance risk-preference bayes estimate model is in `bayes_portfolio.ipynb` - model B
+2. Second model, the time-variance risk-preference bayes estimate model is in `1_bayes_portfolio.ipynb` - model B

-3. Third model, the momentuem filter with smoothing kernel is in `basic_risk_budgeting.ipynb`
+3. Third model, the momentuem filter with smoothing kernel is in `2_basic_risk_budgeting.ipynb` - model C

-4. Forth model, the momentum filter with bayes kernel is in `bayes_portfolio.ipynb` - model D
+4. Forth model, the momentum filter with bayes kernel is in `1_bayes_portfolio.ipynb` - model D

 Risk budgeting model, is in `./utils/mean_variance.py`